 Farm to Fargo Dinner at Rosewild at the Jasper Hotel

-If you are looking for an elevated farm-to-table dining experience Rosewild checks all the boxes and then some!
+If you want an elevated farm-to-table dining experience, Rosewild checks all the boxes and then some!

-The atmosphere is both cool and welcoming with dining options for guests both inside and out.
+The atmosphere is modern and welcoming, with dining options for guests inside and out.

-Rosewild incorporates hearth cooking and traditional preservation methods in their seasonal menu.
+Rosewild incorporates hearth cooking and traditional preservation methods in its seasonal menu.

 Rosewild also sources locally from the following farms: